ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-30_20-36-33-680000_evan.webp" description="Before the beginning of the end of the road, we made a quick pitstop into Muurun so Baagii could get the car checked by a mechanic." %}

 We drove on the only road out of Muurun for about 20 minutes.
-At an nondescript portion of the road, Baagii veered left onto the grass and dirt.
-And Bob's your uncle, that's the last asphalt we'd see for days.
+At an nondescript portion of the road, Baagii veered left onto a dirt road.
+That was the last asphalt we would see for hundreds of miles.

 {% include photo.html url="2023-09-14-north-mongolia/4/__2023-08-31_02-17-00-337000_evan.webp" description="'Dirt road' would be a generous term to describe what we were driving on.
 It was essentially a conglomerate of tire tracks through terrain suitable for a car ad.
 There were river crossings, tire-puncturing rocks littered like landmines, worn out ditches and trenches filled with mud.
 The tire tracks split and merged over the uneven terrain like capillaries, their patterns serving as remnants of drivers' decisions past." %}